Software Development and Android Programming

 A New Domain

-Originally Tek Eye resided at tekeye.biz.
+Originally Tek Eye resided at the domain tekeye.biz and received 50,000 visitors a month.
 Then along came the .uk top-level domain.
-Being UK based and .biz has never sounded professional enough the opportunity to change the domain name has been grabbed.
-So here we are at TekEye.UK, look out for great new articles on computing once the transition is complete.
+Being UK based, and .biz has never sounded professional enough, the opportunity to change the domain name has been grabbed.
+So here is TekEye.UK, a great resource for articles on computing, technology, software development and Android programming.

 Author:Daniel S. Fowler Published: Updated: